EverWind Fuels Announces Completion of FEED for its 1st Phase 240,000 Tonne per Annum Green Hydrogen-to-Green Ammonia Plant

 President of Black & Veatch

-“ILF is pleased to partner with EverWind as owner’s engineers on its transformational green ammonia project.
+“ILF is pleased to partner with EverWind on its transformational green ammonia project.
 We are proud to continue to advance leading engineering and support EverWind’s compliance to strict green fuels production criteria including EU RED II definition of Renewable Fuels from a Non-Biological Origin (RFNBO).
-We are excited to ensuring that EverWind continues to set new standards in sustainable energy.”
+We are excited to ensure EverWind continues to set new standards in sustainable energy.”

 Klaus Lässer,